Ronald Wilson Reagan College Preparatory High School

-Ronald Wilson Reagan College Preparatory High School (RWR) is a high school located at 4965 South 20th Street in the Town of Lake neighborhood of Milwaukee, Wisconsin, USA.
+Ronald Wilson Reagan College Preparatory High School (RRHS) is a high school located at 4965 South 20th Street in the Town of Lake neighborhood of Milwaukee, Wisconsin, USA.
 It is a part of Milwaukee Public Schools (MPS).

 Formerly known as Town of Lake College Preparatory High School, the school changed its name following the death of former President Ronald Reagan in June 2004.
 The renaming was approved by the Milwaukee Board of School Directors on September 29, 2004, with the official renaming ceremony taking place on June 3, 2005.
 Ronald Wilson Reagan College Preparatory High School became an International Baccalaureate (IB) World School.
 Reagan has an alternating day schedule.
 The system is known as an A Day and B day system to the students.